One Year Changes Everything

 Moral of the story?

-Don’t buy a house in a flood zone that depends on rental income to sustain it when you’re sixty years old and a blue collar retiree that has to carry a mortgage.
+Don’t buy a house in a flood zone that depends on rental income to sustain it.
 Not a good plan.

 That’s not really the moral of the story.
 It goes more like this: